TDLorg/rstudio_server_aws_docs/README-user.md

 ## Uploading data

-1. Use the 'Upload' button in the 'Files' tab (bottom left):
+1. Use the 'Upload' button in the 'Files' tab (bottom right):

 ![](./imgs/upload-data.png)